Second conditional – Grammar chart

 - I’d buy a mansion if I won the lottery.

-- If you spoke English, you could get a better job.
+- If you were a bit taller, you could be a basketball player.

 In the second conditional we can use if I/he/she/it were (more formal) instead of if I/he/she/it was (spoken English).

 - If I were/was fit, I would run a marathon.